bd2kccd/ccd-oauth2/README.md

 - `/oauth/check_token` used by Resource Servers to decode access tokens
 - `/oauth/token_key` exposes public key for token verification if using JWT tokens

-If this configuration is undesirable, you may provide a custom resouce server by:
+If this configuration is undesirable, you may provide a custom resource server implementation by:

-1. Adding the _resourceServer_ profile to your application
+1. Removing the `@EnableResourceServer` from CCDSecurityApplication.java
-2. Updating the method in `ResourceServerConfig.java` with desired permissions
+2. Implementing your own `ResourceServerConfigurerAdapter` with the `@EnableResourceServer` annotation

 ###Example
 Here is a basic authentication example using curl.